 Children who struggle to process movement information from their vestibular systems may also struggle with bilateral integration.

 For this reason, occupational therapists who use sensory integration techniques may include specific movement activities in their therapy sessions to stimulate the vestibular system before carrying out activities to boost bilateral coordination skills.

 At home, you can give your child's vestibular system a boost by having your child jump on a trampoline, roll on the grass, use a swing or do somersaults.

 Now that you know what the different kinds of bilateral movements are, you can look out for ways of incorporating these into your child's daily routine.

 Check out a few outdoor and indoor activities that I have photographed with instructions.

 Although symmetrical movements are often easier, your child does not have to master these before moving on to alternating movements – you can combine different kinds of movements through different activities.

 If the free activities on my site are not enough, you may want to access my 55 page Bilateral Coordination Activities e-book!
-There are multiple pages of photographed activities in my downloadable e-book!
+There are multiple pages of photographed activities in this printable resources!

 Lots of variety and really practical ideas to make it easy for parents to work on these skills.
 All for the price of a couple of coffees!